Clamorae/WE4B/Dawaes/README.md

 `npm install --save angular-calendar date-fns` for angular-calendar

-**Unfortunately, the calendar had to be removed because it was too inconsistent to be properly integrated.
+**Unfortunately, the calendar had to be removed because it was too inconsistent to be properly integrated (issues happened because of the response time of firebase).
 Code for it was left as a showcase of our work.**

 ## Auto-generated documentation: